Setting up PrusaSlicer

 First, confirm which sources to use for machine profiles.
 (Choose, at least, "Prusa FFF").

-Then, you may skip directly to Prusa Research
+Then, you can skip directly to Prusa Research

 on the list on the left.